miceno/django-cep9/README.md

 django-cep9
 ===========

-Django applicaitons for the CEP9
+Django applications for the CEP9